-The blasting program will be designed to maximize ore fragmentation while minimizing damage to final pit walls.
-The design was developed to maintain a nominal production rate of approximately 15,000 tons of material (ore plus waste) per day.
+The blasting program will be designed to maximize mineralized material fragmentation while minimizing damage to final pit walls.
+The design was developed to maintain a nominal production rate of approximately 15,000 tons of material (mineralized material plus waste) per day.